-Corruption also influenced the outcomes of cases; a litigant or lawyer might bribe administrative staff to "lose" the case file, Mboya said, thereby preventing opponents from receiving a hearing, or litigants might simply pay judicial officers to rule in their favor.
-According to Transparency International's 2010 Global Corruption Barometer, 43% of Kenyans who had sought services from the judiciary reported paying a bribe.7
+Corruption also influenced the outcomes of cases; a litigant or lawyer might bribe administrative staff to "lose" the case file, Mboya said, thereby preventing opponents from receiving a hearing; or litigants might simply pay judicial officers to rule in their favor.
+According to Transparency International's 2010 Global Corruption Barometer, 43% of Kenyans who sought services from the judiciary reported paying bribes.

 The courts also had a reputation for political bias.
 The judiciary was perceived as "a partial umpire," Kegoro said, rather than a neutral mediator.
 Until the passage of a new constitution in 2010, the president had unilateral power to appoint the chief justice of the Court of Appeal, which was Kenya's highest court up to that time.
-The president also appointed all members of the Judicial Service Commission, which was responsible for hiring and disciplining judges either directly or because presidential appointees such as the attorney general automatically received membership8-and the judiciary's budget was controlled by the Ministry of Finance.9
+The president also appointed all members of the Judicial Service Commission, which hired and disciplined judges-either directly or because presidential appointees such as the attorney general automatically received membership8-and the judiciary's budget was controlled by the Ministry of Finance.9

-The combination of inefficiency, corruption, and bias meant that few Kenyans believed that the courts would resolve their grievances fairly.
-The most consequential example of this loss of public trust occurred in December 2007, when the opposition and government disputed the results of the presidential election.
-The opposition Orange Democratic Movement accused the government of fraud, but its leaders refused to settle the issue in court because they believed their party would not receive a fair hearing.10 The disputed election led to weeks of violence, in which approximately 1,200 Kenyans were killed, and was resolved only through an international mediation process.
+The combination of inefficiency, corruption, and bias meant that few Kenyans believed the courts would resolve their grievances fairly.
+The most consequential example of that loss of public trust occurred in December 2007, when the opposition and the government disputed the results of the presidential election.
+The opposition Orange Democratic Movement accused the government of fraud, but its leaders refused to settle the issue in court because they believed their party would not receive a fair hearing.
+The election led to weeks of violence about 1,200 Kenyans were killed; it was resolved only through an international mediation process.
 In the wake of the violence, a 2008 Gallup poll found that only 36% of Kenyans expressed confidence in the courts.
 Public confidence fell further in 2009, reaching a low of 27%.11